Learn some fun Valentine’s Day trivia!

 Valentine’s Day Trivia

-If you don’t like Valentine’s Day (too much lovey dovey stuff?), then you can celebrate Anti-Valentine’s Day!
-You can do things like sell your ex’s things online or even attend an anti-Valentine’s Day dinner.
+- If you don’t like Valentine’s Day (too much lovey dovey stuff?), then you can celebrate Anti-Valentine’s Day!
+You can do things like sell your ex’s things online, buy feeder bugs for local zoo animals and name them after your ex, or even attend an anti-Valentine’s Day dinner.

 Tell Me: Are you celebrating Valentine’s Day?
 What are your plans?